V8V88V8V88/H1RE/README.md

 ## Acknowledgments

 - Built with ❤️ by v8v88v8v88.com
-- Powered by Google's Gemini AI technology
+- Powered by Google's Gemini AI